 Birdathon

-Every spring, our Birdathon teams venture out before dawn and spend all day, and into the night, trying to spot as many bird species as we can.
+Every spring, our Birdathon teams venture out, trying to spot as many bird species as we can.
 But our love of birds and birding isn’t the only reason we are out there.
 We are raising funds for bird conservation!

-More information can be found on our mail-in donation form -- or simply click here to donate and be sure to select Birdathon from the drop-down menu.
+We will soon post a donation form that can be printed; for now, click here to donate and be sure to select Birdathon from the drop-down menu.

 Thank you for your support!